ialiakbar/todo-list/README.md

 # ToDo List Application

-A command-line ToDo List application built with Python, featuring project and task management with PostgreSQL database persistence.
+A RESTful Web API for ToDo List management built with Python, FastAPI, and PostgreSQL.
+Features project and task management with automatic validation, business rules, and database persistence.

+> **Note**: The CLI interface is **deprecated**.
+Please use the Web API instead.
+The CLI may be removed in a future version.

 ## Features